IEEE-UMBB/Machine-Learning-Bootcamp/Roadmap/README.md

 # Hello Machine Learning Entheasists!!👋

 Machine learning is the ability of machine to learn without being explicitly programmed.
-We have the inputs and the oytputs, and we look for the realtion between them.
+We have the inputs and the outputs, and we look for the realtion between them.
 We got 3 types:
 * Supervised Learning:  where we have labeled data( known)
 * Unsupervised Learning: where we have unlabeled data.
 * Reinforcement learning:the agent( the model)learn in envirenmnet the best startegy to perfoem an action based on rewards and punishements system!